whitesnowx/tp/docs/DeveloperGuide.md

 The following are some explanations for decisions made in the implementation of the sort feature.

 Need for multiple `Comparator` objects:
 This is to keep in view for when other commands or enhancements may need the separate attribute predicates.

+Need for `MultiComparator` object:
+This is to map the 1 or more comparator objects and act as a layer of abstraction where `SortCommmand` does need to know how many attributes are used in sorting.
+This also w

-`SortCommmandParser` parsing the `Predicate` objects:
+`SortCommmandParser` parsing the `Comparator` objects:
 This is to prevent `SortCommand` from taking on more responsibilities (Separation of Concerns).

-`SortCommand` having `setPersonPredicate()` method:
-This is so that `SortCommand` has the required argument of type `Comparator<Person>` to be used in the `updateSortedPersonList()` method.
-Since the `Comparator<Person>` object is created by chaining the multiple predicates, no parsing is involved to create this `Predicate`.

 #### What designs were considered:
 **Aspect: Determining order of sorting of an attribute:**